Skip to content

 Diversification Is Not a Hedge

 The 60/40 portfolio lost roughly 17% in 2022.
 Stocks fell.
-Bonds fell alongside them.
+Bonds fell right alongside them.
 The asset classes that were supposed to offset each other moved in the same direction for the first time in decades.
 The 2022 rate shock case study covers this in detail.

 The Cost Spectrum

 35% OTM puts: ~0.5% per year.
 Crash-only protection.
-The market can fall 30% and these pay nothing.
+The market can fall 30% and these still pay nothing.

 Strike Selection